Nursery Rhymes

 Petrarch Rhyme Scheme

-His sonnet follows a set rhyme scheme ( Petrarch Rhyme Scheme ), which runs as follows: abba abba cdc dcd.
+The Petrarch sonnet follows a set rhyme scheme ( Petrarch Rhyme Scheme ), which runs as follows: abba abba cdc dcd.
 The first eight lines of the sonnet (the octave) do not often deviate from the abba abba pattern, but the last six lines of the sonnet ( sestet) frequently follow a different pattern.
-Each line also has the same number of syllables, usually 11 or 7 in the sonnets by this famous poet.
+Each line also has the same number of syllables, usually 11 or 7 in the sonnets by Francesco Petrarch.
 In comparison the English Sonnet has 10 syllables per line.
 The sonnet became the preferred form for poets such as Ronsard, Gongora, Spenser and William Shakespeare.

 Canzone Petrarch - The Canzoniere